-To address these challenges, DMV recently launched a virtual hearing pilot.
 All police officers will appear remotely from their police district.
 Drivers may also skip the trip and appear remotely from their home or office via computer or mobile device.

 Technical requirements for virtual hearings

-- Must have fast and stable Internet connection.
+- Must have fast and stable internet connection.

 - Must have a video device, such as a webcam on a computer, a phone, or a laptop.

 - Must have a microphone, or the ability to dial into a number via a phone.